udippant/base-drafts/draft-ietf-quic-tls.md

 HelloRetryRequest message into a single UDP datagram.

 The TLS implementation does not need to ensure that the ClientHello is sufficiently large.
-QUIC PADDING frames are added to increase the size of the packet as necessary.
+QWIK PADDING frames are added to increase the size of the packet as necessary.